 As we round the corner into a new and promising year...
 I hope to continue regular and proactive communications with friends and family via phone, Zoom, Marco Polo, and email- particularly with those who are not in close proximity.
 One area I would like to grow in is spending more time reading or connecting with people and less time watching tv/movies and viewing social media (which I confess increased during lockdown!).

 What is one new habit or behavior from the past year you hope to maintain and one habit/behavior you would like to develop or change as we move into the new year?
 Write it down or share it with someone!

-If the coronavirus has pushed you to your coping limits, get help before too much time passes.
+If you are experiencing stress or emotional and relational struggles from the pandemic, get help before too much time passes.
 If you are thinking that you need help, don’t avoid it- now is the time!
 To call or email, click on the links.
 If you think that you are generally doing well but just need some extra support, you can also reference this handy coping guide from UCSF which is fairly thorough.